Cala Gat

 What’s SUP?

 If you want to keep moving despite the summer heat, water sports are where it’s at.
-In the summer you’ll find countless water sports on offer including surfing, windsurfing, kitesurfing, kayaking, canoeing, jet-ski rides, SUP, sailing, banana boat rides…
+In the summer, you’ll find countless water sports on offer, including surfing, windsurfing, kitesurfing, kayaking, canoeing, jet-skiing, SUP, sailing…

 Try something new and have fun!